breadrock1/doc-searcher/README.md

 [![Target - MacOS](https://img.shields.io/badge/OS-MacOS-blue?logo=linux&logoColor=white)](https://www.apple.com/ "Go to Apple homepage")
 [![Target - Windows](https://img.shields.io/badge/OS-Windows-blue?logo=linux&logoColor=white)](https://www.microsoft.com/ "Go to Apple homepage")

-# Doc-Searcher Metaverse project
+# Doc-Search Metaverse project

-Doc-Searcher is the simple and flexible searching documents application, leveraging the capabilities of Rust and Opensearch to provide efficient and effective full-text search in documents.
+Doc-Search is the simple and flexible searching documents application, leveraging the capabilities of Rust and Opensearch to provide efficient and effective full-text search in documents.
 This project aims to offer a straightforward solution for indexing and searching through a large corpus of documents with the speed and accuracy provided by Opensearch.